scipy/scipy/doc/source/tutorial/ndimage.rst

     used in the calculation.

-    The :obj:`minimum` function calculates the minimum of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
+    The :func:`minimum` function calculates the minimum of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
 If *index* is None, all elements with a non-zero label value are treated as a single object.
 If *label* is None, all elements of *input* are used in the calculation.

-    The :obj:`maximum` function calculates the maximum of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
+    The :func:`maximum` function calculates the maximum of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
 If *index* is None, all elements with a non-zero label value are treated as a single object.
 If *label* is None, all elements of *input* are used in the calculation.

-    The :obj:`minimum_position` function calculates the position of the minimum of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
+    The :func:`minimum_position` function calculates the position of the minimum of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
 If *index* is None, all elements with a non-zero label value are treated as